Birds & Bees Bike Tour

 On the Wabash Trace

-The Dates: This long-weekend ride begins in Council Bluffs on Friday, May 21.
+The Dates: This long-weekend ride begins in Council Bluffs, and 2022 dates will be set soon.
 We ride to Malvern for an overnight, then ride Saturday to Shenandoah, our southern turnaround point.
 On Sunday, we pedal north again to Malvern, and on Monday, we return to Council Bluffs.

 The Vibe: It happens right when spring blooms on the Wabash Trace, and this ride is all about the birds and the bees and the flowers and the trees.
 We love nothing more than sharing our favorite trail with new friends, and the only thing you’ll love more than the Wabash itself is the friendly small towns along the way.
 We’ll work with eateries in our overnight towns and great musicians, too, but after resting up in camp—hot shower, great massage, a cold beverage--you’ll be blocks from the lively little downtown, the eateries, groceries, breweries that can’t wait to welcome you.